 Advancement typically comes when you leave to join another organization and they promote you, or when you leave to go start your own firm.

-Senior Analysts have cozy jobs and few leave readily – but if you do happen to leave and you’re well-respected in the industry, you might get an opportunity to cover your own names.
+Senior Analysts have cosy jobs and few leave readily – but if you do happen to leave and you’re well-respected in the industry, you might get an opportunity to cover your own names.
 And if you are able to build a good standing among investors, someone else might just hire you – whether it’s another investment banking firm.

 Many times analysts have a difficult time progressing as they tend to bury themselves in Excel sheet all day long– but that’s not the correct approach as no one cares how fancy or elaborate your model is.